arnor-sigurdsson/EIR/docs/tutorials/01_basic_tutorial.rst

-Generally we do not change much of the configs when predicting, with the exception of the input configs (and then mainly setting the ``input_source``, i.e. where to load our samples to predict on from) and perhaps the global config (e.g. we might not compute activations during training, but compute them on our test set by activating ``get_acts`` in the global config when predicting).
+Generally we do not change much of the configs when predicting, with the exception of the input configs (and then mainly setting the ``input_source``, i.e. where to load our samples to predict/test on from) and perhaps the global config (e.g. we might not compute activations during training, but compute them on our test set by activating ``get_acts`` in the global config when predicting).
 Specific to ``eirpredict``, we have to choose a saved model (``--model_path``), whether we want to